Last updated: August 8, 2018 at 15:32 pm

 - Once inside, you’ll have to mind the condensation.
 To minimise droplets forming on the inside walls of your tent, make use of the vents, if there are any.
 If not, try to ventilate the tent every now and then by unzipping the entrance and letting in a bout of air to circulate, without inviting the rain in.
 Even with good ventilation features and practices, condensation can still present a problem when it’s very damp.
 Use an absorbent cotton cloth to wipe the tent’s interior surface if this happens.

 - Finally, if it’s still raining when you’re set to leave, pack everything into plastic bags in your backpack before starting to dismantle your tent.
-As before, take care to leave the inside of the tent try and pack the wet side of the tent away from the dry one, preferably in an exterior compartment.
-The rainfly should go in a separate plastic bag too.
+As before, take care to leave the inside of the tent dry and pack the wet side of the tent away from the dry one.
+And pop the rainfly in a separate plastic bag too while you’re at it!